- New gas engine also increases torque for better everyday responsiveness

 Each Highlander offers a host of additional available Connected Services.
 Safety Connect includes an Emergency Assistance Button (SOS), 24/7 Enhanced Roadside Assistance, Automatic Collision Notification, Stolen Vehicle Locator and Collision Assistance with up to a 10-year trial.
 Service Connect gives drivers the capability to receive Vehicle Health Reports, Maintenance Alerts and reminders, also with up to a 10-year trial.

-With the Toyota app, users can stay connected to their Highlander with a 1-year trial of Remote Connect service, available on L grades and standard across the rest of Highlander grades.
+With the Toyota app, users can stay connected to their Highlander with a 1-year trial of Remote Connect service, available on LE grades and above.
 Users can activate headlights, lock/unlock the doors and remote start the vehicle.
 Users can also check vehicle status, receive reminder notifications and set Guest Driver Alerts.

 Being ready to handle all your device charging needs, the Highlander is equipped with five USB ports in the cabin.
 Up front, two Type-C USB ports plus one Type-A port are located at the bottom of the center stack.
 For second-row passengers, two Type-C USB ports are located at the bottom rear of the center console.